 Boone was born in 1734 to Quaker parents living in Berks County, Pennsylvania.
-Following a squabble with the Pennsylvania Quakers, Boone’s family decided to head south and west for less crowded regions, and they eventually settled in the Yadkin Valley of North Carolina.
-There the young Daniel Boone began his life-long love for wilderness, spending long days exploring the still relatively unspoiled forests and mountains of the region.
+Following a squabble with the Pennsylvania Quakers, Boone’s family decided to head south and west, and they eventually settled in the Yadkin Valley of North Carolina.
+There the young Daniel Boone began his life-long love for wilderness, spending long days exploring the vast forests and mountains of the region.
 An indifferent student who never learned to write more than a crude sentence or two, Boone’s passion was for the outdoors, and he quickly became a superb marksman, hunter and woodsman.

-Never satisfied to stay put for very long, Boone soon began making ever longer and more ambitious journeys into the relatively unexplored lands to the west.
+Never satisfied to stay put for very long, Boone soon began making ever longer and more ambitious journeys into lands to the west.
 In May of 1769, Boone and five companions crossed over the Cumberland Gap and explored along the south fork of the Kentucky River.
-Impressed by the fertility and relative emptiness of the land--although the native inhabitants hardly considered it to be empty--Boone returned in 1773 with his family, hoping to establish a permanent settlement.
-An Indian attack prevented that first attempt from succeeding, but Boone returned two years later to open the route that became known as Boone’s Trace (or the Wilderness Road) between the Cumberland Gap and a new settlement along the Kentucky River called Fortress Boonesboro.
-After years of struggles against both Native Americans and British soldiers, Boonesboro eventually became one of the most important gateways for the early American settlement of the Trans-Appalachian West.
+Impressed by the fertility and relative lack of white settlers, Boone returned in 1773 with his family, hoping to establish a permanent settlement.
+A Native American attack prevented that first attempt from succeeding, but Boone returned two years later to open the route that became known as Boone’s Trace (or the Wilderness Road) between the Cumberland Gap and a new settlement along the Kentucky River called Fortress Boonesboro.
+After years of struggles against both Native Americans and British soldiers, Boonesboro eventually became one of the most important gateways for the early white American settlement of the Trans-Appalachian West.